coopernurse/node-pool/README.md

 ## 2.0 Release Warning

-The next npm release will remove support for variable argument callbacks.
+The 2.0.0 release removed support for variable argument callbacks.
 When you acquire a resource from the pool, your callback *must* accept two arguments: (err, obj)

 Previously this library attempted to determine the arity of the callback, but this resulted